Billions of people around the globe celebrate Christmas. But do the Chinese?

 Santa Claus is universally recognizable, and this is especially the case in China.

-There’s even a word in Chinese for Santa Claus, which is shèngdàn lǎorén (the characters are 圣诞老人).
-It literally means ‘Christmas Old Person’.
+There’s even a Chinese word for Santa Claus, which is shèngdàn lǎorén (the characters are 圣诞老人).
+It means ‘Christmas Old Man’.

 Chinese kids don’t really know much about Santa or the historical anecdotes, e.g. Saint Nick putting presents in kids’ stockings centuries ago.